scrasmussen/studious-LCW/introCompilers/AST/final/README.txt

 =======
 DETAILS
 =======
-The quack compiler is the binary named "quackCompiler". "quack" is a bash script that
+The quack compiler is the binary named "quackCompiler". "quack" is a bash script that internally calls "quackCompiler" on [test.qk], compiles the generated [test.c], and runs the resulting [test] binary.